dannng/dannng.github.io/docs/disk-imaging-decision-factors-preview.markdown

 Storage space to save a disk image of a large drive (even temporarily during processing) may not be available.

-Limits to staffing, equipment, or available storage may make creating, storing, retaining, and addressing the privacy issues and ethical concerns associated with disk images (either as an intermediate or final format) unsustainable.
+Limits to staffing, equipment, or available storage may make creating, storing, retaining, and addressing the privacy issues and ethical concerns associated with disk images (either as an intermediate or final format) unsustainable.<sup id="a20">[20](#en20)</sup>

 You may not be equipped to store potentially sensitive information that might be present in a disk image, even temporarily.
 The risk of transferring sensitive information is not eliminated when logically copying files, but depending on your workflow, you might have more control over what gets transferred into your systems with a logical copy operation.